VCU-CS-Capstone/senior-project-317/Pi/readme.md

 # senior-project-317: Campus Bluetooth Tag Network
+## Pi
+We designed a novel feature for our system, implementing 'fixed scanners' using Raspberry Pis.

+Unlike products like Tile, our product was meant for particular campus.
+We use this fact and install scanners around campus, inside buildings, to scan for beacons in our network.
+This helps overcome the issue of GPS imprecision, **especially indoors**.
+For example, observations reported from these scanners may include messages like "3rd floor of library" or "room 301", which will be displayed to users.

+## Pi Passwords
+All Pis are currently setup with these credentials **(This should be deleted and the passwords changed before Pis are put back into use!!)**
+- Username: pi
+- Password: MowingLabDahlbergsBest

-# Pi
+## Pi setup
-This repo contains the code and instructions used to create an iBeacon scanner out of our Raspberry Pis.
+See [Pi_Setup](./pi_setup.md) instructions on how to set up new fixed scanners.

+## List of Pis
+See [Locations](./locations.md) for a list of Pis and their programmed locations.

+## How to use a Pi (after setup)
 The Pis are setup to be plug-and-play.
 Simply plug them in, and they will start scanning and uploading.

 Note: Pis are setup to restart every 90min.
-So, it is possible they'll turn off when you don't expect (see crontab file).
+So, it is possible they'll turn off when you don't expect (see info below regarding the crontab file).

-See pi_setup.md for instructions on setting up a new Pi.

-You'll need the local IPs to ssh in (though note, VCU blocks ssh on SafeNet).
-Otherwise, you'll need to plug in to monitor and keyboard and run `hostname -I`, or you'll need DNS set up.

-Note that several keys or files are missing, because we don't want to publish passwords on GitHub.
-This includes:
-- serviceAccountKey.json - Can get a new one off of firebase
-- wpa_supplicant.conf - WiFi password deleted.
-Any VCU user will do.
-- Pi passwords - ask Justin

-Description of files:
+## Contents
-- wpa_supplicant.conf - Info for connecting Pi to VCU SafeNet.
+- wpa_supplicant.conf - WiFi credentials.
+Currently setup to VCU SafeNet.
-- AddTrustExternalCARoot.crt - Used to connect to VCU SafeNet.
-Wee wpa_supplicant.conf for instructions.
+- AddTrustExternalCARoot.crt - Required for VCU SafeNet wireless.
+See wpa_supplicant.conf for instructions.
 - crontab - Contains jobs to be placed in root's crontab.
 Runs our script on reboot.
-Also reboots Pi periodically, in case our script had issues and exited.
-Edit how often by editing this file.
+Also reboots Pi periodically in case our script had issues and exited; edit how often by editing this file.
-- ibeacon_scan.sh - A helper script.
-Performs the actual scanning.
+- ibeacon_scan.sh - A helper script which performs the actual scanning.
 Called by tagScanAndUpload.py
-- tagScanAndUpload.py - The main file.
+- tagScanAndUpload.py - The main script.
-	- Call this script.
-Must be run as root, Python 3 or above.
+	- You may manually perform scanning by running this script.
+It must be run as root with Python 3.
 In Raspbian, this is called as `sudo python3 tagScanAndUpload.py`.
 	- This file has various editable parameters declared at the top.
 See this file for description of how we scan, how often we scan, etc..
 	- This script produces a log file.
 Use this for troubleshooting.

-Protip: If you manually kill either ibeacon_scan.sh or tagScanAndUpload.py , you may have left a child process hcidump running.
-Run `pidof hcidump`.
-If any PIDs are output, run `sudo pkill hcidump`, then `sudo hciconfig hci0 down`, then `sudo hciconfig hci0 up`.
+Note that several files or lines in files are missing because we don't want to publish passwords on GitHub.
+This includes:
+- serviceAccountKey.json - A copy can be created/downloaded from the Firebase website.
+- wpa_supplicant.conf - The WiFi credentials are deleted.
+Technically any VCU user will do, though VCU IT required that we use a specially created group account.